 Can a sibling buy a life insurance policy on another sibling?

 Yes, in some situations it may be possible for one sibling to purchase a life insurance policy on another sibling.
-This means that if you want to buy life insurance policy on your brother or sister, there is a reasonable chance that you may be able to do so.
+So, if you’re looking to purchase life insurance policy on your brother or sister, there is a reasonable chance that you may be able to do so.

 What is “insurable interest”?
 And how is it established?

-Insurable interest is a term used to describe a situation where one person would suffer from a “financial loss” if another person were to pass away prematurely.
+Insurable interest is a term used to describe a situation when the person looking to purchase a life insurance policy would stand to suffer financially if the insured person were to die.

 Now in situations where…

-An individual may be financially dependent on another person, such as in the case of a marriage, establishing an “insurable interest” on one’s spouse really isn’t an issue.
+An individual may be financially dependent on another person, such as in the case of a husband or or wife (or ex-husand, or ex-wife), establishing an “insurable interest” isn’t all that difficult (in most cases).

 This is why in cases like these, most of the best life insurance companies aren’t going to spend too much time determining whether an “insurable interest” exists, particularly if the applicant applying for insurance isn’t applying for an outrageous amount.